 Introduction

-Language in a political speech fulfills a specific linguistic function that performs within a context.
-Linguistic structures not only serve to deliver relevant messages to the audience but also are embedded in the broader societal and political context.
+Language in a political speech fulfills a specific linguistic function within its given context.
+Linguistic structures not only serve to deliver relevant messages to the audience, but also are embedded in the broader societal and political context.
 Linguistic analysis of political discourse is most successful when we relate the details of linguistic behavior to political behavior (Schaffner, 1996).
 The linguistic behavior this paper aims to examine is tense and first-person pronouns, in the context of Democratic and Republican convention speeches.
 Tense and first-person pronouns represent linguistic dimensions of time and space, two deictic functions (Chilton, 2004).
 Therefore, we will explore these linguistic micro-level structures to analyze political speech textual data, in addition to topics in each year of each party, to further understand the underlying societal and political implications.

-According to Charteries-Black (2018), the two main types of political speeches are policy making and building consensus.
+According to Charteries-Black (2018), the two main types of political speeches are policy-making and consensus-building.
 A policy-making speech addresses aspects of policy in the near future, whether on war, immigration, gun control, or student debt.
 A consensus-building speech is made to inspire, motivate, and unite the audience to shape shared beliefs between the speaker and audience.
-In Party Convention speeches, the focus of our study, the distinction between the two types is not clear-cut.
+In party convention speeches, the focus of our study, the distinction between the two types is not clear-cut.
 Convention speeches incorporate a speaker’s political views to build connections with the audience.
-Convention speeches intend to influence voters’ decisions in the presidential election.
-Held every four years, Democratic National Convention (DNC) and Republican National Convention (RNC) provide a platform for both parties to deliver their ideology to their audience, in order to persuade their opponents or undecided voters to be supporters, or to motivate their existing support base for continued support.
+They also intend to influence voters’ decisions in the presidential election.
+Held every four years, the Democratic National Convention (DNC) and Republican National Convention (RNC) provide a platform for both parties to deliver their ideology to their audience, in order to persuade their opponents or undecided voters to be supporters, or to motivate their existing support base for continued support.

 Analysis of political speeches traditionally applies rhetoric or discourse approaches (Charteries-Black, 2018).
-A recent trend using natural language processing (NLP) techniques to analyze the political speech textual data has emerged in the past two decades.
-Major NLP techniques have been used to explore the linguistic meaning of the speeches.
-In our paper, in addition to using an NLP technique topic modeling to track the evolution of topics between 2004 and 2020, we propose a method permutation test to investigate the morphological structure of convention speeches, tense and first pronouns.
-We are interested in gaining insights of speech patterns between parties from the subtle linguistic granularity level.
+A recent trend using natural language processing (NLP) techniques to analyze political speech has emerged in the past two decades.
+Major NLP techniques have been used to explore the linguistic meaning of speeches.
+In our paper, in addition to using topic modeling (an NLP technique) to track the evolution of topics between 2004 and 2020, we propose a permutation test method to investigate the morphological structure of convention speeches, specifically the use of verb tense and pronouns.
+We are interested in gaining insights about the differences in speech patterns between parties at the subtle linguistic granularity level.

-The concept of tense deals with time.
+The concept of verb tense deals with time.
 From a past-oriented vs. future-oriented point of view, tense contributes to interpreting Democratic and Republican Party ideology.
-Democratic Party is well known for its progressive ideology compared to conservative Republicans, who are more past-oriented.
+The Democratic Party is well known for its progressive ideology compared to conservative Republicans, who are more past-oriented.
 For conservatives, the present is more likely built upon the past.
 Conversely, the past proves the present.
 In contrast, progressiveness tends to use the future to prove their present stance.

-The first person pronouns imply power relation, social distance, and social imposition.
-When we use “I”, we likely give an impression to show authority, personal responsibility, and distance ourselves from others.
+First-person pronouns imply power, social distance, and social imposition.
+When we use “I”, we likely show authority, personal responsibility, and distance ourselves from others.
 When we use “we”, we indicate closer social distance, invite audience involvement, and welcome shared responsibility.
-Similarly, as stated by Chilton (2004),
+Similarly, as stated by Chilton (2004):